 - Communication & Self-Reflection

-- Actively seek and provide feedback with the ITD to identify areas for improvement.
+- Actively seek and provide feedback with the Supervising Dentist to identify areas for improvement.
+Demonstrate self-reflection and responsibility for ongoing professional growth.

 - Evaluation

-- Prepare and submit an evaluation report for the ITD to the Registrar as required.
+- Prepare and submit an evaluation report for the Supportive Dentist to the College as required.

 Completion of the Supportive Pathway Program

-- The ITD finishes one (1) year of the supervised program.
+- Finish the one (1) year of the supervised program.

-- The Supervising Dentist will complete a final evaluation report with the ITD.
+- Undergo a final evaluation report with the Supervising Dentist.
 The report will be submitted by the Supervising Dentist to the College.

-- The ITD demonstrates an understanding of the CDSA’s Standards of Practice and regulations governing dentists in Alberta.
+- Demonstrate an understanding of the CDSA’s Standards of Practice and regulations governing dentists in Alberta.

-Following an ITDs successful completion of the Supportive Pathway Program
+Following successful completion of the Supportive Pathway Program

 - ITDs can continue practicing within Alberta under a Restricted Practice Permit without the supervision or geographical conditions of the Supportive Pathway Program.